MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/guides/get-started.md

 ## Jumping in

-The best way to learn is by doing, so here are some tips on getting started:
+The best way to learn Guides is by doing, so here are some tips on getting started:

 1. Use the Example Guide: